-- The DSS department linked with the Regional Center of Orange County to conduct annual quality assurance reviews of the DSS Work Independence Self-Advocacy Education (WISE) program and the Independent Vocational & Educational Support (IVES) program. - Several programs through CTE and DSS have community involvement through program advisory committees.
-These committees advise the departments on the latest requirements/changes related to the industry. - Our community is surveyed, as well as current and past students, concerning their needs and wants related to instruction.
-NOCE 2020 Campus Climate Survey, NOCE Student Feedback Report (Trimester vs. Semester), NOCE Stop Out Survey Infographic, NOCE

-Remote Instruction Needs Student Survey, NOCE Distance Education Student Survey Report (Fall 2020), Return to Campus Student Survey Results
+- The DSS department collaborates with the Regional Center of Orange County to conduct annual quality assurance reviews of the DSS Work Independence Self-Advocacy Education (WISE) program and the Independent Vocational & Educational Support (IVES) program. - Several programs through CTE and DSS have community involvement through program advisory committees.
+These committees advise the departments on the latest requirements/changes related to the industry. - NOCE's community is surveyed, as well as current and past students, concerning their needs and wants related to instruction.
+NOCE 2020 Campus Climate Survey, NOCE Student Feedback Report (Trimester vs. Semester), NOCE Stop Out Survey Infographic, NOCE Remote Instruction Needs Student Survey, NOCE Distance Education Student Survey Report (Fall 2020), Return to Campus Student Survey Results

-As NOCE moved to online courses, a school-wide curriculum review took place.
-Over 2020 and 2021, the curriculum committee reviewed 425 courses (new and revised).
+As NOCE moved to online courses, a school-wide curriculum review process took place.
+During 2020 and 2021, the curriculum committee reviewed 425 courses (new and revised).
 The existing courses were updated to meet distance education requirements and new classes were developed to better meet the needs of students.
 A major purge of courses that were out of date or no longer being offered also took place.
-Through the review and purge, we now have 16 new programs, 15 modified programs, 12 programs deactivated, and 376 courses deactivated.
+Through the review and purge process, NOCE now has 16 new programs, 15 modified programs, 12 programs deactivated, and 376 courses deactivated.
 This was the first time NOCE deactivated courses on such a large scale.
-From what was learned through this process, the curriculum committee will be working on a deactivation manual during the 2022-2023 school year.
-They will also be revising the curriculum review process and documents to ensure there is thorough documentation of process and integrity of curriculum.
+From what was learned through this process, the Curriculum Committee will be working on a deactivation manual during the 2022/23 school year.
+The committee will also be revising the curriculum review process and documents to ensure there is thorough documentation of the process and integrity of curriculum.

-NOCE's original goal was to launch its pilot of distance education during the fall of 2020.
-The COVID-19 Pandemic launched us into distance education before we had all the pieces in place.
-Now that the classes are in place, we are determining how we will evaluate the effectiveness and integrity of the curriculum.
-We have put in place strategies that will help us evaluate and will need to implement on a wider scale in the near future.
+NOCE's original goal was to launch its pilot of distance education during the Fall of 2020.
+However, the pandemic launched the process into distance education before the process and all the pieces were in place.
+Now that the classes are in place, the school will continue to determine how to evaluate the effectiveness and integrity of the curriculum.
+Strategies will be put into place that will help consistent evaluation and implementation on a wider scale is in the near future.

-The Distance Education coordinator and the DE committee developed and adopted through the Academic Senate the Distance Education Plan.
-In this plan we opted to use the CVC-OEI Course Design Rubric.
+The Distance Education Coordinator and the DE Advisory Group developed and adopted the Distance Education Plan through the Academic Senate.
+In this plan, we opted the use of the CVC-OEI Course Design Rubric.
 This rubric contains the online course design standards developed and adopted by the CVC-OEI to establish standards relating to course design, interaction and collaboration, assessment, learner support, and accessibility.
 These standards ensure the provision of a high-quality learning environment that promotes student success and conforms to existing regulations.